Little Red Riding Hood Craft!

 Hair & Face

 Using your coloured felts, you can draw on her face.
-My eldest daughter Lillie thought she looked beautiful.
+My eldest daughter thought she looked beautiful.

 Coat & Hood